GITMCode/GITM/srcDoc/internals/grid.md

     275.0       minimum longitude to model
     275.0       maximum longitude to model

-This is pretty close to some place in Michigan.
+This is some place in Michigan.
 GITM will model this exact point for as long as you specify.
-One thing to keep in mind with running in 1D is that the Earth still rotates, so the spot will have a strong day to night variation in temperature.
+One thing to keep in mind with running in 1D is that the Earth still rotates, so the spot will have a strong day to night variation in temperature and will not capture any horizontal dynamics at all, such as the horizontal neutral winds (which are primarily driven by pressure gradients).
 In 3D, the winds decrease some of the variability between day and night, but in 1D, this doesn't happen.
-So, the results are not going to be perfect.
-But 1D is great for debugging.
+So, the results are not going to be (even close to) perfect.
+But 1D is great for debugging, since it is incredibly fast and many days can be run within a few minutes.